Common searched topics: Manufacturing, Label printing, Sales order

 WooCommerce orders

-• WooCommerce orders will create an inFlow sales order where you can manage the fulfillment of the order.
+• WooCommerce orders will create an inFlow sales order, allowing you to manage the order’s fulfillment.

 • Automatic fulfillment status updates will be pushed to the matching WooCommerce orders.